Rwanda Gorilla Trek from Kigali to Volcanoes NP

 The gorilla groups vary in number from around 9 to 39 individuals and all currently have at least one silverback male.
 Of the seven groups, there are a couple that tend to be found on the saddle between Mount Sabyinyo and Mount Gahinga which is around a two hour walk from the park entrance.

 This 2 Days mountain gorilla trekking Rwanda trip is an easy to plan trip perfect for you.
-Contact our team of gorilla safari experts help you get started.
+Contact our team of Gorilla Safari Experts to help you get started.

 DAY 1: Transfer to Volcanoes National Park.
 [Approx. 3 hours’ drive]